AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 You have the right to object to the processing of your personal data where we based the processing on legitimate interests (see also chapter 8.6).

 **4.3 Contact via e-mail**
-If you contact us via e-mail, UdL collects, uses, and stores your e-mail address, and any other information you provide us in your message, such as your name.
+If you contact us via e-mail, Tareando collects, uses, and stores your e-mail address, and any other information you provide us in your message, such as your name.
 When you send us an e-mail, our (mail) service provider Microsoft Corporation (see also chapter 3) supports us in processing your personal data so we can communicate with you.

 **Purpose:**
 We collect, use and store this personal data to respond to your inquiries.